miaad-akbari/argocd-kubernetes/README.md

 Before deploying ArgoCD, you should ensure that you have the following prerequisites installed:

  A Kubernetes cluster
  kubectl CLI tool installed
-    helm CLI tool installed
  A domain name or IP address to access the ArgoCD UI

 Installation